Saints-Squad-2/Smart_Home_Central_Hub/docs/docs_bw.md

 setIds(): Set ids for proper database saving

-saveNotificationArray(): Save notifications to the database
+async saveNotificationArray(): Save notifications to the database

-loadNotificationArray(): Load notification from the database
+async loadNotificationArray(): Load notification from the database

-fullSave(): Fully save the instance and assoiciated notifications to the database
+async fullSave(): Fully save the instance and assoiciated notifications to the database

-static fullLoadById(id: Number): Fully load an instance based on its id in the database
+static async fullLoadById(id: Number): Fully load an instance based on its id in the database

 #### Examples: